kaplayjs/kaplay-site/src/content/guides/en/advanced/animation.md

 ```
 Now the first part takes one third of the time, 1 second, and the second part takes 2 thirds of the time, or 2 seconds.
 So the speed stays the same.
 Like tween we can use easing.
 Either on the entire animation, or each individual segment.
-We can also alter what happens when the last keyframe is reached.
-For example loop, or ping-pong the animation.
+We can also alter the animation direction.
+For example reverse or ping-pong the animation, as well as set the maximum amount of loops.
  ```js
 obj.animate("pos",
   [vec2(50, 50),